DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment
-My name is Alan Donoghue and this is my submission for the hiring engineers submission for the role of Sales engineer in Datadog for the Dublin office.
+My name is Alan Donoghue and this is my submission for the hiring engineers task for the role of Sales engineer in Datadog for the Dublin office.

-Before we start, as this submissiion is written in Markdown, I thought I'd share a helpful tip sheet I use whenever I need a little helping hand.
+Before we start, as this submission is written in Markdown, I thought I'd share a helpful tip sheet I use whenever I need a little helping hand.
 The link is [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Most of my development experience has been using linux and MacOS, I'm an avid fan of Docker and have extensive experience making use of it but for this submission, I decided it was best to not use it as a fresh install of Linux as it is more mutable and easier to troubleshoot problems along the way.